astonhaycock/CS-4307-Final/README.md

 ---

 ## Data Sources:
-- **Primary Data:** Web scraping from the official Utah Tech University website
+- **Primary Data:** We were going to scrape the data but remembered about all the data from our past assignment
-- **Additional Data:** AI-generated insights for optimized routes and recommendations
+- **Additional Data:** AI-generated additional data (fake students)

 ---